github/codeql/java/codeql-java-workshop-sqlinjection.md

 ### Section 6 - Extending default queries <a id="section6"></a>

-Although we have created a query from scratch to find this problem, we can also extend our default SQL Injection queries, [UnsafeDeserialization.ql](https://github.com/github/codeql/blob/master/java/ql/src/Security/CWE/CWE-502/UnsafeDeserialization.ql) and [] to capture these sources and sinks.
-This is done by implementing the file [Customizations.qll] located at the root of the CodeQL repository.
+Although we have created a query from scratch to find this problem, we can also extend our default SQL Injection queries, [SqlTaintedLocal.ql](https://github.com/github/codeql/blob/main/java/ql/src/Security/CWE/CWE-089/SqlTaintedLocal.ql) and [SqlTainted.ql](https://github.com/github/codeql/blob/main/java/ql/src/Security/CWE/CWE-089/SqlTainted.ql) to capture these sources and sinks.
+This is done by implementing the file [Customizations.qll](https://github.com/github/codeql/blob/main/java/ql/src/Customizations.qll) located at the root of the CodeQL repository.

 Like predicates, _classes_ in CodeQL can be used to encapsulate reusable portions of logic.
 Classes represent single sets of values, and they can also include operations (known as _member predicates_) specific to that set of values.
 You have already seen numerous instances of CodeQL classes (`MethodAccess`, `Method` etc.) and associated member predicates (`MethodAccess.getMethod()`, `Method.getName()`, etc.).